alorence/django-modern-rpc/docs/config/error_handling.rst

 Introduction
 ------------

 Error handling in RPC protocols is a challenging topic.
-ANy error in remote procedure call processing must be returned to the sender in a valid response with a code and a message.
+Any error in remote procedure call processing must be returned to the sender in a valid response with a code and a message.
 In addition, such a response must be returned with an HTTP status 200.

-To implement this behavior, django-modern-rpc use Python exception mechanism to:
+To implement this behavior, django-modern-rpc uses Python exception mechanism to:

 - Raise a pre-defined exception when processing request or serializing response to provide information about the actual error to the sender